Frequently asked questions about starting and running an LLC, or limited liability company.

 The filing fee is $520 for online filing; $500 for paper filing.
 The articles may be filed online or by mail.

-All of the paperwork and procedural steps to start a limited liability company in Massachusetts can be done online using Nolo's Massachusetts Online LLC Formation application.
+All of the paperwork and procedural steps to start a limited liability company can be done online using Nolo's Online LLC Formation service.

 Additional tax and regulatory requirements may apply to your LLC.
 These may include: